ProzorroUKR/openprocurement.api/docs/source/tendering/basic-actions/complaint-payments.rst

 and return complaint `value` in UAH anyway.
 This also can cause connection errors of different types:

-.. include:: ./http/complaints-value/complaint-creation-decoding.http
+.. http:example:: ./http/complaints-value/complaint-creation-decoding.http
    :code:

-.. include:: ./http/complaints-value/complaint-creation-connection.http
+.. http:example:: ./http/complaints-value/complaint-creation-connection.http
    :code:

 In case of 409 code, request should be repeated.
 And it shouldn't in case of 422:

-.. include:: ./http/complaints-value/complaint-creation-rur.http
+.. http:example:: ./http/complaints-value/complaint-creation-rur.http
    :code: